 Final Verdict on the Best CB Base Station Antenna

 Evidently, there’s more to CB base antennas than most people think.
 For one, most of these antennas are versatile and could equally be used with ham radios.
 This is because they can handle a lot of power which lies within the limits of ham radios.

 However, your primary focus whenever selecting a CB base antenna should be the purpose you intend to use it for.
-If you're aiming for something that's a little general purpose though, we recommend the Solarcon A-99.
+If you’re aiming for something that we think sits in a sweet spot, we recommend the Solarcon A-99.